West7014-Studios-Account/W7s-Operating-System/readme.md

 # W7s OS

-W7s OS is designed to keep geting better until it is ready for launch in W7s products.
+W7s OS is designed to be a modern OS for gaming, work, etc. With each version W7s OS improves until it is ready for Public Release.

 ## Features